jasim/jsfoo-talk-learning-to-learn-reason/main.md

 So are languages like Elm, F#, and Haskell.

-All these languages share the same Type System - Hindley Milner typesystem, and have a similar approach to functional programming.
+All these languages share the same Type System - it is called the Hindley Milner typesystem, and they also share a similar approach to functional programming.

-A great thing is that if you read say an article about Elm, it is highly probable that it also applies to Reason.
+So if you read say an insightful article about Elm, it is highly probable that it also applies to Reason.
 And vice versa.

-So when you learn Reason, you're also dipping your toes into the vast, and varied world of Typed Functional Programming.
+In fact most things that I'll speak about in this talk will also apply equally well to the other Typed functional languages as well.

-Most things that I'll speak about in this talk will also apply equally well to the other languages in this category.
+So when you learn Reason, you're also dipping your toes into the vast, and varied world of all Typed Functional Programming languages.

 :::